Gary Franks: Political views

 Franks ran as a candidate in favor of welfare reform and an opponent of affirmative action.
 He was a supporter of the nomination of Clarence Thomas to the Supreme Court.
 He opposed increased taxation and supported a reduced capital gains tax and an amendment to ban desecration of the American flag.

 Franks opposed the Civil Rights Act of 1990.
 One of his claims was that it would enforce quotas that would encourage companies to move out of Connecticut to states with a greater proportion of whites.
 However, he did vote for the Civil Rights Act of 1991.

 After becoming the first Republican voting member of the Congressional Black Caucus, Franks was ejected from the strategy sessions of the caucus on the claim he was a Republican mole.

 During his time in Congress, Franks supported abortion rights.
 Years later, he changed his mind.
 In a 2022 Boston Herald column, Franks expressed concern particularly for black women, whom he considered to have a disproportionate number of abortions: "I supported the so-called pro-choice position while in Congress.
 These are votes I regret today and pray for God’s forgiveness on so many levels....
 I implore the U.S. Supreme Court to do everything in its power to stop the madness.
 Socioeconomic reasons should not be justification to abort a pregnancy in America.
 We, as a society, are better than that."

 Personal life

 Franks married Donna Williams in 1990; they have two daughters and a son.
 He is a Baptist.

+In 2023, Franks submitted his congressional papers and personal handwritten diaries to Yale University’s Beinecke Library, where they are held in its special collections.
+Franks also founded the Gary Franks Philanthropy Foundation.
+The organization states that its mission is to develop future leaders through promoting higher education and improving race relations.

+Books written

+Franks is the author of several books.
+In 1996, he published Searching for the Promised Land: An African American's Optimistic Odyssey with ReganBooks, an imprint of HarperCollins.
+In 2016, he self-published two books, With God, For God and For Country: Because We Can Do Better and The Political Aberrations.